ssp21/ssp21-spec/ssp21.md

 ## Session message time-to-live (TTL)

-Since SSP21 is designed to protect control protocols with particular timing constraints, undesirable behavior could occur if an attacker held back a series of authenticated control messages and then replayed them in rapid succession.
+Since SSP21 is designed to protect control protocols with particular timing constraints, undesirable behavior could occur if an attacker held back one or more authenticated control messages and then replayed them in rapid succession.
-To eliminate this mode of attack, both parties record their own relative time-base during session establishment.
-Session messages then include a timestamp in milliseconds since this common time point that indicates the last possible moment when the packet should be accepted.
+To reduce the effectiveness of this mode of attack, both parties record their relative time base during session negotiation.
+Session messages then include a timestamp in milliseconds since the beginning of the session that indicates the last possible moment when the packet should be accepted.

 Implementations will have to make these timing parameters configurable so that they can be tuned for the latency of particular networks.
 As relative clock drift can occur, sessions may need to be renegotiated more frequently or the